CartoDB/mobile-sdk/doc/mobile_platform_implementation.md

 - **Listen events** (MapListener.cs) of clicks to map and map objects
 - **Add other objects**: Lines, Polygons, Points, Balloons (callouts).
 You can even add 3D objects and use customized Balloons.
 - **Download offline map packages** for country or smaller region
-- See [Guides](/guides) pages with dotnet samples tab for other actions